Skip to content

 Guatemala

-The culture of Guatemala is a rather rich one and since it’s home to a wide array of vast natural landscapes and several volcanoes, hiking happens to be a huge part of Guatemalan life.
-Volcanoes are a huge part of this country’s geography, some of which are still active, yet Pacaya Volcano stands out among all of them.
+Guatemala’s culture is relatively affluent.
+Since it’s home to many natural landscapes and volcanoes, hiking is a massive part of Guatemalan life.
+Volcanoes are an enormous part of this country’s geography; some are still active, yet Pacaya Volcano stands out.

-It is a popular hiking spot among visitors and locals, drawing thousands of adventurous tourists every year.
-If you have a venturesome soul, we do believe knowing that it is an active volcano will even add more fun to your great venture.
-You just need to have permission from the authorities since there are times when summiting the volcano is prohibited, depending on its activity.
+It is a popular hiking spot among visitors and locals, drawing thousands of adventurous tourists annually.
+Knowing it is an active volcano will add more fun to your significant venture if you have a venturesome soul.
+You just need to have permission from the authorities since, depending on its activity, summiting the volcano is sometimes prohibited.

-10. Enjoy the Great Outdoor at the Biotopo Monterrico-Hawaii (Monterrico Nature Reserve)
+10. Enjoy the Great Outdoors at the Biotopo Monterrico-Hawaii (Monterrico Nature Reserve)

-The Biotopo Monterrico Hawaii is an ideal spot to enjoy yourself, for it offers more than a few things to do, all of which are satisfying for the daring souls.
-Located in the region of Monterrico on the southern coast of Guatemala, the area has a humid weather and is home to some amazing wildlife as well as aquatic life.
+The Biotopo Monterrico Hawaii is an ideal spot to enjoy yourself, for it offers more than a few things to do, all of which are satisfying for daring souls.
+Located in Monterrico on the southern coast of Guatemala, the area has humid weather and is home to some fantastic wildlife and aquatic life.

 Once you step a foot into the 20km-long nature reserve, you will start spotting magnificent species of birds, embellishing the already splendid trees and drawing your attention to the vast sky.
-You can also go on a boat tour and observe the fascinating lagoons while appreciating the beautiful species of turtles and other aquatic life.
-Other activities in this awe-inspiring area include kayaking, horse-riding along the beach, and interesting tours of birdwatching.
+You can also go on a boat tour and observe the fascinating lagoons while appreciating the beautiful turtles and other aquatic life species.
+Other activities in this awe-inspiring area include kayaking, horse riding along the beach, and exciting birdwatching tours.

 Leave a comment